Updated on Oct.15, 2013

 Every year, hundreds of blocos parade in the streets of Rio.
 Some are new associations; others have existed for decades.
 Each has its own story, atmosphere and loyal revelers who know what type of music and vibe they're going to find.

 Street Carnival parades often change their parade places and schedule.
 The blocos featured in this guide will be updated as soon and as accurately as possible.
 You can keep up with the latest for all the blocos each Carnival on:

-Here are top picks for Rio de Janeiro street Carnival
+Here are top picks for Rio de Janeiro street Carnival, with their 2013 schedule.

 - Great Carnival Saturday Blocos 2013